 During the pastorate of Rev. H. C. Margin (1954-1957), a social hall (fellowship hall) was built on Main Street to replace the former one on Louisiana Avenue.
 Under the pastorate of Rev. Raymond Sharp (1961), three new classrooms were built, thanks in large part to a memorial gift from Ina Hileman.

-In 1977, during the pastorate of Rev. Roscoe McCloud, a kitchen was added to the Fellowship Hall and under the pastorate of Rev. Warren Huntington, the present parsonage was built in 1984.
-In the early
+In 1977, during the pastorate of Rev. Roscoe McCloud, a kitchen was added to the Fellowship Hall, and under the pastorate of Rev. Warren Huntington, the present parsonage was built in 1984.

 Sebastian United Methodist Church has always felt strong ties to the community and its members volunteer in many community activities.
 Mention should be made of the long history of service to the library.
 In October 1973, a library was opened in one of the Sunday School rooms.
 It operated until November 1, 1982, when the 1500-2000 volumes were turned over to the Sebastian River Library Association for inclusion in the new North Indian River County Library which opened in early 1983.
 The library in the church was kept open until the new library became functional.

-In the mid 1980's the Thrift Shop was established and was originally located in the Youth Room (former library).
-Present day the Thrift Shop is located across the street and the Boutique in the Bays is located behind the church office in the storage bays for unique thrift shop shopping experience.
+In the mid-1980s the Thrift Shop was established and was originally located in the Youth Room (former library).
+Present day the Thrift Shop is located across the street and the Boutique in the Bays is located behind the church office in the storage bays for a unique thrift shop shopping experience.
 Sebastian United Methodist Thrift Shop is powered by volunteer service.

-In 2016, under the pastorate of Rev. William Finnin, the kitchen next to fellowship has was updated and remodeled which enabled the church to serve the community in many ways.
+In 2016, under the pastorate of Rev. William Finnin, the kitchen next to the Fellowship Hall was updated and remodeled which enabled the church to serve the community in many ways.